 iPad

-Regardless of whether you have an iPad or not, you can explore approaches to leveraging technology in your course, regardless of the device.
+Regardless of what devices you and your students have, you can explore approaches to leveraging technology in your course.

 Keynote